-The gold ram cichlids have varied preferences of diet, making them an omnivorous feeder.
+The gold ram cichlids have varied preferences of diet, making them an omnivorous feeders.
 In the wild, they feed on small organisms like insects and larvae.
-They occasionally feed on plant material to get the vitamins and important nutrients.
+They occasionally feed on plant material to get vitamins and important nutrients.

 In the aquarium, you should feed them a blend of meaty live food and frozen foods, including Mysis shrimp, brine shrimp, artemia, blood worms, and earthworms.